bmoon916/lol-mysql-database/README.md

 I wanted to create something with the new knowledge I'm gaining from studying.
 I thought I would make a database about LOL since I enjoy watching esports.
 While this is a simple project, I wish to keep on learning to more complex projects in the future.
 I wish to dive into other skill sets to become a data engineer.

 What does the database comprise of?
 The database has all the matches played, players in each team, and the stats of each player for every match.
-Using this data, I can look at the top performers, make comparsions
+In mysql, they are represented as tables called teams, players, playerstat, and matches. maniplating this data, I can look at the top performers, make comparsions between each players, and look at weaknesses of each player using analytics.
+I can also just pull general information as the team's winrate, player names, and residency of each player.